open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 inputs:

 * The `name` of the View (optional).
 If not provided, the Instrument `name` would be used by default.
+This will be used as the name of the [metrics stream](./datamodel.md#events--data-stream--timeseries).
 * The Instrument selection criteria (required), which covers:
   * The `name` of the Meter (optional).
   * The `version` of the Meter (optional).